ryan-panos/nlp_pocs/README.md

 3. run the app

         runserver.py

+4. check out the site: http://localhost:8000/

+### Steps to be considered in the future - we are currently not utlizing a DB

-4. create and seed the db (the server must still be running, so open a new terminal window first)
+5. create and seed the db (the server must still be running, so open a new terminal window first)

         python manage.py create_db && python manage.py seed_db --seedfile 'data/db_items.json'

-5. check out the site: http://localhost:8000/

 ### Running the tests